openstack/kuryr-kubernetes/doc/source/installation/manual.rst

   will have gone through the router to reach the service.
 * Layer3: Octavia only creates the VIP port.
 The traffic from the service VIP to the members will go back to the router to reach the pod subnet.
-It is important to note that will have some performance impact depending on the SDN.
+It is important to note that it will have some performance impact depending on the SDN.

 At the moment Kuryr-Kubernetes supports only L3 mode (both for Octavia and for the deprecated Neutron-LBaaSv2.